 17. “Above the Mother Earth” by Mary Youngblood

-“Above the Mother Earth” by Mary Youngblood celebrates the Native American connection to nature through enchanting flute music.
-This piece beautifully expresses the harmony between indigenous cultures and the natural world.
+“Above the Mother Earth” by Mary Youngblood honors the Native American connection to nature with her graceful flute playing.
+The piece paints a clear picture of how closely indigenous cultures live alongside the natural world.